-Level 3-Unobservable inputs that are supported by little on o market data.
+Level 3-Unobservable inputs that are significant to the measurement of the fair value of the assets or liabilities that are supported by little or no market data.

 The Company's cash equivalent Money Market Funds and short-term investments consisting of U.S. Treasury bill securities are classified as Level I because they are valued using quoted market prices.